 - Up to three letters of support may be included with the nomination.

-The recipient will be notified in March before the annual meeting at which the presentation will be made.
-The recipient receives a certificate at the annual meeting and a cash award of $500 after the annual meeting.
-The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
+The recipient will be notified in March before the annual conference at which the presentation will be made.
+The recipient receives a certificate at the annual conference and a cash award of $500 after the annual conference.
+The recipient assumes all costs of attending the conference and the ceremony at which the presentation is made.
 If there are no appropriate candidates, the association may elect not to present the award in a given year.

 Ready to Submit a Nomination?